Heart failure - what to ask your doctor

 Januzzi JL, Mann DL.
 Approach to the patient with heart failure.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2019:chap 21.

 Mcmurray JJV, Pfeffer MA.
-Heart failure: Management and prognosis.
+Heart failure: management and prognosis.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 59.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 53.

 Rasmusson K, Flattery M, Baas LS.
 American association of heart failure nurses position paper on educating patients with heart failure.
 Heart Lung.
 2015;44(2):173-177.
 PMID: 25649810